Filed Date: March 10, 2025

 This is a challenge to the second Trump administration's mass firings of federal employees classified as "probationary."
 (To see the Clearinghouse's collection of civil-service-related legal challenges to actions by the second Trump administration, click here.)

-On March 11, 2025, eight probationary employees previously employed by various federal agencies filed this class action lawsuit in the United States District Court for the District of Columbia, naming the agency heads of the Department of Veterans Affairs, the Department of Health and Human Services, the Department of the Treasury, the Department of Commerce, and the Government Services Administration as defendants.
+On March 11, 2025, eight probationary employees previously employed by various federal agencies filed this class action lawsuit in the U.S. District Court for the District of Columbia, naming the agency heads of the Department of Veterans Affairs, the Department of Health and Human Services, the Department of the Treasury, the Department of Commerce, and the Government Services Administration as defendants.
 They were represented by the Center for Employment Justice.
-The Plaintiffs challenged the termination of their employment, and they brought the lawsuit on behalf of "all probationary employees of the Defendant Agencies terminated between January 20, 2025, to the present that received a termination communication stating that termination was due to poor performance, poor conduct, or performance not in the public interest, without any evidence of said poor performance, poor conduct, or performance not in the public interest."
+Plaintiffs challenged the termination of their employment and brought the lawsuit on behalf of "all probationary employees of the Defendant Agencies terminated between January 20, 2025, to the present that received a termination communication stating that termination was due to poor performance, poor conduct, or performance not in the public interest, without any evidence of said poor performance, poor conduct, or performance not in the public interest."
 They alleged that their termination violated the Due Process Clause of the Fifth Amendment and the Administrative Procedure Act.
-The Plaintiffs sought declaratory and injunctive relief.
+Plaintiffs sought declaratory and injunctive relief.

-The Plaintiffs filed an amended complaint on March 21, 2025.
+Plaintiffs filed an amended complaint on March 21, 2025.
 It included an additional individual plaintiff, as well as the agency heads of the Navy and the Office of Personnel Management as defendants.

 This case is ongoing.